Pacita del Río

-Helen Johnson, stage name, Pacita del Río, was a Filipina actress known for playing countless roles as the Villain.
-She is one of the leading actresses before World War II.
+Helen Johnson, stage name, Pacita del Río, was a Filipina actress known for playing countless roles as the villain.
+She was one of the leading actresses before World War II.

 Del Río always played a mistress or lover in the movies made by Carmen Rosales.

 Personal life

 Helen Johnson was born in Manila, Philippine Islands (now Philippines) on September 23, 1921.
 She had one boy, Bernard Johnson.
-She died in San Diego on November 13, 1989 at the age of 69.
+She died in San Diego on November 13, 1989, at the age of 69.